List of endangered species in Vietnam: Great hammerhead (Sphyrna mokarran)

-The great hammerhead shark is a shark from the family Sphyrnidae (hammerhead sharks).
-The great hammerhead shark lives in tropical and sub tropical waters worldwide.
+The great hammerhead shark is a shark from the family Sphyrnidae.
+The great hammerhead shark lives in tropical and subtropical waters worldwide.
 The "hammer" is used to attack whiptail rays.
-The great hammerhead can be found in many aquariums (such as the Georgia Aquarium).
-These animals need humans to keep going with conservation and stop hunting them for sharkfin soup.
+The great hammerhead can be found in many public aquaria.
+These animals need humans to keep going with conservation and stop hunting them for shark fin soup.

 Indochinese tiger (Panthera tigris corbetti)

 The Indochinese tiger is also known as the Corbett's tiger.
-This species of tiger used to be thought as a Malayan tiger.
+This species of tiger used to be referred to as a Malayan tiger.
 The Indochinese tiger is the 2nd most common species of tiger.
 It is the species that lives in Vietnam.

 Red-shanked douc (Pygathrix nemaeus)

 The red-shanked douc is a species of Old World monkey native to Indochina which lives in the forests of Vietnam, southern Laos and possibly northeastern Cambodia.
 It is threatened by residential and commercial development.

 Saola (Pseudoryx nghetinhensis)

 The saola is one of the world's rarest large mammals, a forest-dwelling bovine native to the Annamite Range in Vietnam and Laos.